AnonyHackz/AnonyHackzGL/README.md

 ### For video referance subcribe <a href="https://youtube.com/@anonyhackz741 ">AnonyHackz741 YouTube Channel</a>
-<p>AnonyHackz is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
+<p>AnonyHackzGL is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
 credit - Chatbot template : Vijay Veerappa